phiggins42/rstwiki-git/docs/CodeGlass.rst

             </ul>
         </div>

-    And then some basic basic CSS for color
+    And then some basic basic CSS for color.
+No <style> tag wrapper

     .. css ::